 There is no cure for Dupuytren’s disease.
 The goal of treatment is to remove or break up the contracted palmar cords to allow for improved finger range of motion and better hand function.
 Recurrence of the contracture is possible with any of the available treatments.
 There are 3 main techniques used by hand doctors today:

 Surgical excision (Dupuytren’s fasciectomy): this surgery is performed by the hand doctor in the operating room under the care of an anesthesiologist.
 During surgery the diseased, contracted Dupuytren’s tissue is removed through incisions in the palm.
 Patients are treated with splinting, wound care, and hand therapy for a few weeks during the recovery process.
 Results from surgery can last a lifetime and typically the results last many years.

-Needle aponeurotomy (percutaneous fasciotomy): this less-invasive procedure is performed by the hand doctor in the office using the tip of a needle to perforate the Dupuytren’s cord using local anesthesia.
+Needle aponeurotomy (also called “NA” or percutaneous fasciotomy): this less-invasive procedure is performed by the hand doctor in the office using the tip of a needle to perforate the Dupuytren’s cord using local anesthesia.
 Once the Dupuytren’s cords are weakened, the finger can be manipulated and straightened.
 Recurrence is common with this technique, but it is the least expensive option and has minimal downtime.
 The technique can be repeated for recurrent contractures in the future.
 Not all patients are good candidates for this procedure.